-As has been explained earlier most modern flexible benefit schemes are a collection of salary sacrifice arrangements.
-Under these types of scheme, so long as contractual benefits are maintained as the default benefits, there is no specific need to change contracts of employment as each employee, when making their flex election, is requesting a variation of contract.
+As was explained earlier most modern flexible benefit schemes are a collection of salary sacrifice arrangements.
+Under these types of schemes, so long as contractual benefits are maintained as the default benefits, there is no specific need to change contracts of employment as each employee, when making their flex election, is requesting a variation of contract.